 Summer Park Hours

-Seneca Park has one bathroom facility that is located next to the Longhouse Shelter.
+Seneca Park has one bathroom facility that is available between May 1st and October 31st, and that is located next to the Longhouse Shelter.
 See the park map for specific locations.

 See the park map for specific locations.